roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

+===

- ****** Like Mommy, Like Daughter ****** bysilkstockingslover© "Good question, my pet," she purred, her tone again condescending.
+"Good question, my pet," she purred, her tone again condescending.
 "Well, for now we will keep it on the down-low."
 She paused, her hand slyly cupping the overwhelmed woman's small breasts, before warning, "As long as you are good."

  The teenage girl's hands on her long neglected breasts set off fireworks inside Sandra and her dire situation became worse as she already felt the urge to submit building inside her.
 She heard her words before she thought them.
 "I'll be good."